jbruzas/Stress-and-Strain-Gang/README.md

 ### Phase 2 Video

 ### Overview of the Final Design
+A hydraulic arm was created using SolidWorks and ANSYS.
+The choice of using two different softwares comes from the different analyses that both of these softwares can do.
+With SolidWorks, it can do simple FEA calculations, and its software allows ease of creating components and assembling the components together.
+On the other hand, ANSYS can do complex FEA calculations and provide a more detailed analysis on how the structure reacts under stress.
+With both of these softwares in mind, the decision came down to assembling and analyzing the full hydraulic arm in SolidWorks, and then do a more in-depth analysis on each of the components using ANSYS.
+(Inseet images of the isometric, exploded, and each of thee components)
 ### Major Design Decisions and Changes

 The main design consideration was nailing what the actual scale of the final design should be.
 This hydraulic arm is intended to be used in a factory or industrial setting to grab objects and boxes from around a meter away.
 It was reasoned that the arm should be able to pick up objects that are maximum around 200 kg in mass, or around 1962 N in weight.
 The material of the arm was decided to be an aluminum alloy, specifically the general "aluminum alloy" in ANSYS and 6061 aluminum alloy in SOLIDWORKS.
 This was done to make the arm cost effective while still being reasonably strong.